mungpeter/DFGmodX/README.md

 - Step 5: calculate the volume of the active site, rank and select ones with the largest volume

 **CIDO (aC-helix-in/DFG-out)**
-- This is the typical DFG-out conformation described in the literature, where DFG-motif has a 180-degree flip and brings the DFG-Phe phenyl ring out from the hydrophobic deep pocket in the kinase, leaving the deep DFG-pocket vacant and available for small molecule binding.
+- This is the typical **DFG-out conformation** described in the literature, where DFG-motif has a 180-degree flip and brings the DFG-Phe phenyl ring out from the hydrophobic deep pocket in the kinase, leaving the deep DFG-pocket vacant and available for small molecule binding.
-- This range of movement can be well-captured by **one population** (set) of kinase structures in DFG-out conformation, where DFG-motif has a clear flip, while the set captures the range of small-lobe movement observed.
-Because the TK family has been heavily studied and with the most number of knownn CIDO structures, there are **2** sets of CIDO templates, one of TK family and another one for all other kinases.
+- This range of movement can be well-captured by **one population** (set) of kinase structures in _DFG-out conformation_, where DFG-motif has a clear 180-degree flip, while the set captures the range of small-lobe movement observed.
+Because the TK family has been heavily studied and with the most number of known CIDO structures, there are **2** sets of CIDO templates, one for TK family only and another one for all other kinases.

 - When doing molecular docking to these CIDO models, I found that default settings for OpenEye FRED works very well, while Schrödinger GLIDE will need a 0.75x adjustment to the GRID van der Waals radius to get similar results.
 In both cases, should also set a hydrophobic sphere in the DFG-pocket to enforce docking to that site while having H-bond constraints to the hinge residue.

+**CODO (aC-helix-out/DFG-out)**
+- Similar to _CIDO_ conformation, a collection of kinase structures that are found to have CODO conformation is used as template for both TK and non-TK kinases.
+Only one population of models will be generated.

 **CODI (aC-helix-out/DFG-in)**
-- This is the C-helix-out conformation described in the literature as the "CDK-like" or "Src-like" inactive conformation.
-This conformation encompasses a range of aC-helix movements - translational, rotational, angular - that is more heterogeneous than DFG-motif movement (mostly just -in and -out).
+- This is the **C-helix-out conformation** described in the literature as the "_CDK-like_" or "_Src-like_" inactive conformation.
+This conformation encompasses a range of aC-helix movements - translational, rotational, angular - that is more heterogeneous than DFG-motif movement (mostly just DFG-motif flip).
 - Due to the large range of aC-helix movemnents, there are actually **several (4+) sub-populations** of CODI conformations. **4** of them are often seen in multiple kinases in different families, while some are family-specific.
 To generalize the modeling of CODI conformation, **4 sub-populations** (sets) are used in the modeling process as compared to CIDO model generation.
 - Notably, MEK has been seen to adopt a unique CODI conformation when bound to type-III inhibitor and ATP together, while cMET adopts another unique CODI conformation held up by an electrostatic interaction on its activation loop.
 These case-specific CODI conformations are not included in the general CODI sub-populations used for modeling but are also available for use.

+**CIDI (aC-helix-in/DFG-in)**
+- Different from CIDO/CODI/CODO model generation, modelling CIDI conformation uses the traditional approach where only **1** structure of the most related **CIDI** xtal structure is used in the homology modeling.
+The best-matched CIDI xtal structure is found via the result of Konformation, available in the Kinome Conformation Atlas [KinaMetrix](Kinametrix.com).
+Currently (2020.04) there are ~ 4,800 kinase xtal structures in RCSB PDB and ~ 4,000 have CIDI conformation, so there should be enough templates for use.
+Internally, it is  using the same chemeric multi-piece template approach just like the other conformations, but since it is only using the best-matched xtal structure as the only template, and the multi-piece template is a copy of the same xtal multiple times, the end result is the same as doing a single-piece template modeling.

 _Reference 1_: [Ung, P.M.U.; Schlessinger, A. DFGmodel: predicting protein kinase structures in inactive states for structure-based discovery of type-II inhibitors.
 ACS Chem.
 Biol.
 2015, 10(1):269-278.](https://doi.org/10.1021/cb500696t)